 The recoverable amount of the acquired website and domains was assessed on the basis of value-in-use calculations, and a detailed assessment was performed at the end of the reporting period.
-The Group's conclusion is that the recoverable amount is well in excess of the assets' carrying amount disclosed above.
+The Group's conclusion is that the recoverable amount is in line with the assets' carrying amount disclosed above.
 The recoverable amount was based on:

-- the cash flow projections for 2024 based on the Board approved budget; - the expected free cash flows for 2025 2028 (2024 - 2027) which include a Compounded Annual Growth Rate ('CAGR') of 11.93% (9.34%) over the period; - an annual growth rate of 1.0% (1.0%) beyond these dates; and - a pre-tax discount rate of 15.6% (16.4%).
+- the cash flow projections for 2025 based on the Board approved budget; - the expected free cash flows for 2026 2029 (2025 2028) which include a revenue Compounded Annual Growth Rate ('revenue CAGR') of 4.92% (11.93%) over the period; - an annual growth rate of 1.0% (1.0%) beyond these dates; and - a post-tax discount rate of 13.5% (14.8%).

 The discount rate is based on the Group's pre-tax weighted average cost of capital.
 Management's method for determining the values inherent to each significant assumption is based on experience and expectations regarding the performance of the markets in which the Group operates in (including regulatory considerations).
 Unfavourable developments in unregulated markets in which the Group operates may subject the Group to higher risks with respect to the ongoing impairment assessments.
-In addition, since the operations of Raketech within the US have not yet reached maturity, the carrying amount of such assets is dependent on the achievement of revenue growth.
 The directors are satisfied that the judgements made are appropriate to the circumstances relevant to these assets and their cash-generation.